Washington, DC, DC, United States

 - Hans Rosling: Global population growth, box by box

-- Adam Sadowsky engineers a viral music video
+- Adam Sadowsky: How to engineer a viral music video

 - David Brooks: The social animal